gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Model DSL improvements

+This release includes a number of improvements to the model DSL, which is the DSL you use to define and configure the software model from a build script.

+#### Nested rules in the DSL

-TODO: `ModelMap` creation and configuration DSL syntax is now treated as nested rule.
-For example, an element can be configured using the configuration of a sibling as input:
+The `ModelMap` creation and configuration DSL syntax now defines nested rules, each with its own inputs.
+For example, this means that an element of a `ModelMap` can now be configured using the configuration of a sibling as input:

     model {
         components {
             mylib { ... }
             test {
-                targetPlatform = $.components.mylib.targetPlatform
+                // Use `mylib` as input.
+When this code runs, it has been fully configured and will not change any further
+                // Previously, this would have been treated as an input of the `components` rule, resulting in a dependency cycle targetPlatform = $.components.mylib.targetPlatform
             }
         }
     }

-This means that a task can be configured using another task as input:
+And because `tasks` is a `ModelMap`, this means that a task can be configured using another task as input using the same syntax:

     model {
         tasks {
             jar { ... }
             dist(Zip) {
-                def jar = $.tasks.jar // The `jar` task has been fully configured and will not change any further from jar.output
+                // Use the `jar` task as input.
+It has been fully configured and will not change any further def jar = $.tasks.jar
+                from jar.output
                 into someDir
             }